oriskami/oriskami-python/README.md

 ```
 ## Resources, actions, and arguments
 The following matrix list the resources (rows), the CRUD actions (columns) and
 the arguments (cells).
-The cell links point to the full documentation at
+The cell links point to the API documentation at
 [https://ubivar.com/docs/python](https://ubivar.com/docs/python).

 |               | Resource                | C | R | U | D | L     | Test Specs |